Tournament Series Rules

-Ties in the teams that qualify for the BASS Team Championship will be broken by adding each team’s total weight for the season; the highest weight will determine a qualifier.
+Ties in the teams that qualify for the ABTTS and BASS Team Championship will be broken by adding each team’s total weight for the season; and the highest weight will determine a qualifier.

 24. Championship Qualifiers:

-The Championship will be made up of the 10 regular season winners, the top 75 teams from each division, the top 15 student teams, the top 5 collegiate teams, and the top 5 couples teams in the points at the end of the regular season.
-ALL teams must enter all five (5) qualifying events in their respective division to qualify for the 2019 ABTTS Championship.
+The Championship will be made up of the 10 regular season winners, the top 75 teams from each division, the top 15 student teams, the top 5 collegiate teams, and the top 5 couple teams in the points at the end of the regular season.
+ALL teams must enter all five (5) qualifying events in their respective division to qualify for the 2020 ABTTS Championship.
 You may fish with a different partner in a different division, but your points will NOT transfer from one division to the other.
+In the event a team fishing both divisions qualify for the championship in both, they will attend the championship representing the division they finish highest in the points.
 In the event a team cannot participate in the championship event, the next team in the points standing will be invited.

 Points will be awarded as follows: Points will begin at 225 for 1st Place, 224 for 2nd Place, 223 for 3rd Place and so on.
 All teams that do not weigh a bass will receive 10 points less than the last place team that weighed fish in that event.
 Points will be awarded only to teams that fish an event; if a team does not show up for that event, that team will not receive points.

 The ABTTS will determine the number of teams to move on to the B.A.S.S.
-Team Championship by the average number of boats in each division; the maximum per division is nine (9).
+Team Championship by the average number of boats in each division; and the maximum per division is nine (9).
 Qualified teams will receive their entry fee paid by the ABTTS up to $1,000 per team.
-(This is only applicable if BASS continues their BASS Team Championship.)
+This is only applicable if BASS continues their BASS Team Championship.
 Teams that qualify in both divisions will be sent to the BASS Team Championship in the division they accumulate the most points.

 26. Angler Team of the Year (AOY):

-AOY will be awarded in both North and South Divisions.
-Each AOY Team will receive FREE 2020 entry fees for their respective division.
-The TOP Overall AOY Points Leaders will be named the 2019 Alabama Bass Trail AOY Team and will receive $5,000.
+AOY will be awarded in both the North and South Divisions.
+Each AOY Team will receive FREE 2021 entry fees for their respective division.
+The TOP Overall AOY Points Leaders will be named the 2020 Alabama Bass Trail AOY Team and will receive $5,000.
 The AOY Team in the other division will receive $2,500.
-In the event that an AOY team in disqualified from the Alabama Bass Trail Tournament Series, they agree to forfeit any and all prizes they receive.
+In the event that an AOY team is disqualified from the ABTTS prior to that years championship, they agree to forfeit any and all prizes they receive.

 27. Photography & Video:

-All photos and/or video taken at an ABTTS event are the property of the ABT Tournament Series and may be used for promotional purposes.
+All photos and/or video taken at an ABTTS event or ABT event are the property of the ABTTS and the ABT and may be used for promotional purposes.
 If any form of the media approaches, you are expected to present yourself in a professional manner and accommodate them within reason.
 During weigh in you are expected to present yourself in a professional manner and answer the questions to the best of your ability.
 All video/camera equipment placed in a contestant’s boat shall not be tampered with or removed without permission from the ABTTS tournament director.
 Any tampering with, powering off, or removing of this equipment will result in the team’s disqualification.